aleksandrfedorov97/onlyoffice-jira-cloud/README.md

-# ONLYOFFICE Connector for Jira Cloud
+# ONLYOFFICE app for Jira Cloud

 This app allows users to create and edit office files in [Jira Cloud](https://www.atlassian.com/software/jira/premium) using ONLYOFFICE Docs.